Drive Like Jehu: Formation and debut album

 Prior to forming Drive Like Jehu, vocalist Rick Froberg and guitarist John Reis had played together in Pitchfork from 1986 to 1990, while bassist Mike Kennedy and drummer Mark Trombino played in Night Soil Man from 1987 to 1990.
 Both bands performed several times together and respected each other.
-Pitchfork disbanded due to creative differences and their original bassist, Don Ankrom, relocating to San Francisco; shortly afterwards Night Soil Man broke up as well for undisclosed personal reasons.
+Pitchfork disbanded due to creative differences and its original bassist, Don Ankrom, relocating to San Francisco; shortly afterward Night Soil Man broke up as well for undisclosed personal reasons.
 John Reis began hanging out with Kennedy and discovered their mutual admiration for Richmond, Virginia punk band Honor Role.
 Honor Role guitarist Pen Rollings influenced Reis deeply because his style was "very soulful" and had "personality" despite being a punk guitarist.
 Thus, he started playing guitar alone for many hours, trying to "merge himself" with the instrument.
 In 1990, Reis simultaneously formed the "self-proclaimed party band" Rocket from the Crypt and, around one month later, he recruited Froberg (who was also an Honor Role fan), Kennedy and drummer Chris Bratton to form Drive Like Jehu in August 1990.
-They had around five songs finished but the relationship with Bratton "didn't work out" and he was replaced by former Night Soil Man drummer Mark Trombino.
+They had around five songs finished, but the relationship with Bratton "didn't work out," and he was replaced by former Night Soil Man drummer Mark Trombino.
 The band's name was derived from the biblical story of Jehu in the Books of Kings:

 And the watchman told, saying, He came even unto them, and cometh not again: and the driving [is] like the driving of Jehu the son of Nimshi; for he driveth furiously.